-Elevating the Role of Data Security For many data security teams, days consist of cycles of receiving an alert, investigating it, and repairing the damage.
+Elevating the role of data security For many data security teams, days consist of cycles of receiving an alert, investigating it, and repairing the damage.
 Rinse and repeat.
 The problem?
 Inflexible policies frequently flag low-risk activity, resulting in "false positive" alerts.
-Investigating these places an immense burden on data security teams who already have more tasks and responsibilities on their plates than they have the bandwidth to fulfil.
-Data protection technology that can read into the context surrounding cyber activity can lessen this burden for data security teams, helping them to focus their investigations on incidents which are truly threatening and filter out those that don't pose a real risk to the business.
-And, by prioritizing their time more judiciously, this allows a security team to evolve its role within an organization from one that simply enforces rules to one that proactively leads the business forward toward a safer, more efficient future.
+Investigating a daily avalanche of alerts places an immense burden on data security teams who already have more tasks and responsibilities on their plates than they have the bandwidth to fulfill.
+Data protection technology that can read into the context surrounding cyber activity can lessen this burden for data security teams, helping them to focus their investigations on incidents which are truly threatening and filter out those that don't pose a real danger to the agency.
+And, by prioritizing their time more judiciously, this allows a security team to evolve its role within an agency from one that simply enforces rules to one that proactively leads the agency forward toward a safer, more efficient future.

-Empowering Professional Growth Data security experts who are not overrun with false alerts have the ability to coach and mentor other employees, contributing to their professional development and career trajectories.
+Empowering professional growth Data security experts who are not overrun with false alerts have the ability to coach and mentor other employees, contributing to their professional development and career trajectories.

-Empowering Business Growth Security professionals who are able to find efficiencies in their own workloads can help pinpoint opportunities for the business to grow through smarter usage of data.
-(Or, raise flags about data behaviors that may impede business growth.)
+Empowering agency missions Security professionals who are able to find efficiencies in their own workloads can help pinpoint opportunities for meeting agency missions through smarter usage of data-or raise flags about data behaviors that may impede an agency's mission.

-Empowering Digital Transformation Streamlining investigations based on contextual understanding of data incidents allows teams time to optimize their policies and procedures to suit a cloud-powered data culture-enabling faster digital transformation and competitive advantage for the business.
+Empowering digital transformation Streamlining investigations based on contextual understanding of data incidents allows teams time to optimize their policies and procedures to suit a cloud-powered data culture-enabling faster digital transformation.